 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Oxnard experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.5 months, from October 12 to April 29, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 18, with an average total accumulation of 3.7 inches.
+The month with the most rain in Oxnard is February, with an average rainfall of 3.7 inches.

 The rainless period of the year lasts for 5.5 months, from April 29 to October 12.
-The least rain falls around July 16, with an average total accumulation of 0.0 inches.
+The month with the least rain in Oxnard is July, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 The perceived humidity level in Oxnard, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, staying within 2% of 2% throughout.

 Humidity Comfort Levels in Oxnard

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.